 As the chilly veil of winter spreads across the plains, hundreds of bald eagles make their way to Oklahoma.
 The winter months are the perfect time to head out on a crisp, clear day in search of the approximately 800-2,000 magnificent eagles that call the Sooner State home during the season’s peak.
 Migrating south to Oklahoma from Canada and the northern states in search of warmth, these noble birds join nearly 80 pairs of bald eagles that are year-round residents of Oklahoma, creating a birder’s paradise filled with boundless eagle-viewing opportunities.

 The bald eagle’s trek into Oklahoma begins in November and early December, then peaks in January and February, when numerous bald eagle watching events pop up around the state to take advantage of the increased numbers.
 Primarily a fish-eater, the bald eagle prefers to settle near Oklahoma’s lakes and rivers for easy access to food.
 Groups of eagles will rest together, or “roost,” in trees along the shores, with the same roost trees being used each year.
-With seven foot wingspans and bright white crowns, the grand size and distinguished appearance of these birds make them easy to spot and watch.
-As birders have long known, watching a bald eagle in its daily routine is awe-inspiring.
+With seven foot wingspans and bright white heads, the grand size and distinguished appearance of mature eagles make them easy to spot and watch.
+Keep in mind that only mature eagles of five years and older have all white heads, many novice birders might spot a young bald eagle and assume it's a golden eagle.
+Regardless, watching a bald eagle in its daily routine is truly awe-inspiring.

 The best time to observe eagles is around sunrise or sunset.